-On the other hand, if you are already in the habit of practicing a form of exercise that you love, do your best to do it in a vata-pacifying way.
+On the other hand, if you are already in the habit of practicing a form of exercise that you love, do your best to do it in a vata-friendly way.
 And if the activity tends to be inherently vata-aggravating, be sure to bring some additional support for vata into other areas of your life.

 As you might imagine, the exercise itself isn’t all that matters.
-Any regular influences that help to pacify vata systemically can help support your overall sense of balance and can even serve to counteract some of the more aggravating aspects of exercise, ensuring that you reap the full benefits of being active.
+Any regular influences that help balance vata systemically can help support your overall sense of balance and can even serve to counteract some of the more aggravating aspects of exercise, ensuring that you reap the full benefits of being active.

 Oil can be a powerful rejuvenative and—being unctuous, heavy, stabilizing, and smooth—is incredibly balancing for vata.
 Applied warm, an oil with a warming energetic (like Sesame Oil) also does wonders to counter vata’s cold nature.

-Though simple, this practice really can help to calm the nervous system, and ground one’s energy.
+Oil the Scalp and Feet Before Bed.
+Though simple, this practice really can help calm the nervous system and ground one’s energy.
 It is also a natural way to support sound sleep.
-Consider using plain Sesame Oil, Sleep Easy Oil, or Bhrami Oil.
+Consider using plain Sesame Oil, Sleep Easy Oil, or Brahmi Oil.

-Our resource on Ayurvedic Self-Massage offers more information about this highly revered Ayurvedic practice, including suggestions for appropriate oils to use for different constitutions, imbalances, and seasons.
+Our resource on Ayurvedic self-massage offers more information about this highly revered Ayurvedic practice, including suggestions for appropriate oils to use for different constitutions, imbalances, and seasons.

 Love Your Joints

-Try taking a few minutes to gently rotate the joints before and after exercise.
-In addition, you can apply a supportive oil or balm to heavily-used joints as needed.
+Try taking a few minutes to rotate the joints gently before and after exercise.
+In addition, you can apply a supportive oil or balm to heavily used joints as needed.
 Consider treating your joints to the soothing experience of a massage with Mahanarayan Oil or Joint Balm.

 Pamper Your Muscles